Lighthouse Beach: History

 There are some reports of nudists using the beach as far back as World War II, getting to the island by rowboat.
-After the Robert Moses Causeway was extended to Fire Island in 1964, word slowly spread, resulting in the clothing optional usage expanding greatly in the 1970s.
+After the Robert Moses Causeway was extended to Fire Island in 1964, the clothing optional usage expanded greatly in the 1970s.

 Originally, the entire stretch of beach was clothing optional, however there have been some complaints from users objecting to the nudity going back to the 1980s.
 These complaints were largely from parents who visited the lighthouse and were surprised by the nudity on the beach.

 In 1994, due to negotiations between Friends of Lighthouse Beach and the National Park Service, the center section was made non-clothing optional or textile so that visitors from the lighthouse who did not want to see nudity could enjoy the beach.

 Since 5 February 2013, the entirety of Lighthouse Beach has no longer been clothing optional.
 Bathing suits are required at all times, and violators face a maximum penalty of a $5,000 fine and six months in prison.
-Note that in New York State, women are legally permitted to be topless and continue to do so at this beach.
+In New York State, women are legally permitted to be topless and continue to do so at this beach.

 The beach is widely regarded as family friendly.